wannabe-yoda/VR_Assignment1/README.md

      circularities = [0.45, 0.5, 0.55]
      min_radii = [25, 27, 30]
      ```
+     Please scroll down to check the iterations made to get to 32 coins.

 2. **Final Optimization (33 coins)**
    - Further reduced min_area to 75